Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Literature review

 \subsection{Sampling and coding procedure}

-The reviewed issues reported 800 research articles, out of which 482 (60.3\%) contained at least one simulation study.
-Reporting details were extracted by going through the issues of the journals in reverse chronological order, starting with the last issue of 2023.
-Articles were included until each coder had coded at least one issue for each journal and a minimum of $n = 100$ studies per journal were coded that fulfilled the inclusion criteria stated below, or until the first issue of 2018 was reached. \footnote{For PM and SiM, one issue was skipped due to our reviewer allocation approach.} Only original research articles, reviews, and tutorials were considered, and editorials, commentaries, book reviews, corrections, or letters-to-editors were excluded.
+The reviewed issues reported 800 research articles, out of which 482 (60\%) contained at least one simulation study.
+Reporting details were extracted by going through journal issues in reverse chronological order, starting with the last issue of 2023.
+Articles were included until each coder (all four authors) had coded at least one issue per journal and a minimum of 100 studies per journal were coded that fulfilled the inclusion criteria stated below, or until the first issue of 2018 was reached. \footnote{For RSM, the first issue of 2018 was reached with 94 simulation studies.
+For PM and SiM, one issue was skipped due to our coder allocation approach.
+Due to a minor miscount, 98 instead of 100 simulation studies were coded for PM.} Only original research articles, reviews, and tutorials were considered, and editorials, commentaries, book reviews, corrections, or letters-to-editors were excluded.
 The preregistered literature review protocol with further details on the extraction procedure can be accessed at \anonymize{\url{https://doi.org/10.17605/OSF.IO/PMV2J}}.
 Additional numerical and visual summaries of our results are available at \anonymize{\url{https://github.com/SamCH93/missSim}}.
-The coding scheme was tested with eight pilot studies that each reviewer coded.
-We excluded these pilot studies from our final results.
+The coding scheme was tested on eight pilot studies that each coder coded, these were excluded from the final results.
 Each coder rated their overall confidence in coding each study as ``low'', ``medium'', or ``high''.
 To assess inter-rater agreement, 50 randomly selected studies with ``low'' or ``medium'' confidence were coded by a second coder.
 We present the results of the inter-rater agreement in the \hyperref[sec:appendix]{Appendix}.
 Overall, we found inter-rater agreement to be satisfactory, with a mean of 80.6\% for the most challenging simulation studies.
 This likely represents a lower bound, as the majority of studies were easier to code.
+In case of disagreement, the first coder's coding was used for all analyses reported below.